DETERMINING AWARD AMOUNTS

 FINANCIAL AID DISBURSEMENT

 Financial aid disbursements are initially based on enrolled hours.
 Undergraduates must be enrolled in at least 12 credit hours per term for most types of aid to be disbursed (Graduate students: 9+ credits is fulltime, 6-8 is ¾ time, 4-5 is ½ time).
 Undergraduates enrolling in less than 12 credit hours must notify the Office of Financial Aid, in writing, prior to the start of the term, in order for their aid to disburse according to enrolled hours.
 Aid is locked at Census Date and will be adjusted based on enrollment status.
 Remember, some aid requires that a student enroll in a minimum of 15 credit hours per term.
 A student should research the criteria of their award(s).
+Students on financial aid suspension are not eligible to receive federal, state, or institutional need-based aid and Federal Stafford loans.

 Financial aid is automatically credited to your bill each term when we confirm your full-time enrollment.
 Financial aid amounts will be adjusted according to hours enrolled in on Census date each term.